omeka/omeka-s-enduser/docs/modules/mapping.md

 ![A "Map by query" page block with the Overlays section open.
 Four overlays already exist, and one - a WMS overlay - is open for editing.](modulesfiles/Mapping_pageOverlays.png)

-Once you have added an overlay, it will appear above the fields for adding overlays.
+Once you have added an overlay, it will appear above the fields for adding more overlays.
 If you would like one or more of the overlays to display automatically when the page loads, check the box next to it.
+Note that some overlays can be large and take time to load on a public page.

 Edit an overlay by clicking on on the red pencil edit button, or click the red trashcan icon to delete the overlay.

 ##### GeoJSON overlays

 GeoJSON provides map features as well as metadata information about each feature.
 You can use this to illustrate areas, such as historical boundaries of a municipality, or add coordinates related to the topic of your Omeka site or page.
 You can display any number of map features, of all types (point, line, and polygon).
 You can also have one set of metadata that refers to multiple discrete areas of the map - such as showing the continental United States, Alaska, and Hawaii as one single datapoint with three separate polygonal features.
-GeoJSON features look just like Omeka item map features.
+GeoJSON features look just like Omeka item features.

 ![The admin side of a page being edited, showing the "GeoJSON" section filled out with information.](modulesfiles/Mapping_geojsonAdmin.png)